The Mamas & the Papas: 1966–1967: If You Can Believe Your Eyes and Ears and The Mamas & the Papas

-1967: The Mamas & the Papas Deliver
+1967–1968: The Mamas & the Papas Deliver and The Papas & the Mamas

-After completing their East coast tour, the group started work immediately on its third album, The Mamas & The Papas Deliver, which was recorded in the autumn of 1966.
-The first single from the album, "Look Through My Window", was released in September 1966 before the last single from The Mamas & the Papas.
+After completing their East Coast tour, the group started work immediately on its third album, The Mamas & The Papas Deliver.
+The first single from the album, "Look Through My Window", was released in September 1966 before the last single from the previous album.
 It reached No. 24 in the US.
 The second single, "Dedicated to the One I Love", released in February 1967, did better, peaking at No. 2 in both the US and the UK.
 The success of "Dedicated to the One I Love" helped the album, which was also released in February 1967, reach No. 2.
 The third single, "Creeque Alley", released April 1967, chronicled the band's early history and reached No. 5 in the US.

-By June 1967, the strain on the group was apparent when it performed indifferently at the Monterey International Pop Festival, as can be heard on Historic Performances Recorded at the Monterey International Pop Festival (1970).
+By June 1967, the strain on the group was apparent when it performed indifferently at the Monterey International Pop Festival.
 The band was under-rehearsed, partly because John and Michelle Phillips and Lou Adler were preoccupied with organizing the festival, partly because Doherty arrived at the last minute from another sojourn in the Virgin Islands, and partly because he was drinking heavily in the aftermath of his affair with Michelle Phillips.
 The Mamas & the Papas rallied for its performance before 18,000 people at the Hollywood Bowl in August with Jimi Hendrix as the opener, which John and Michelle Phillips remembered as the apex of the band's career, saying, "There would never be anything quite like it again".

 The Mamas & the Papas Deliver was followed in October 1967 by the non-album single "Glad to Be Unhappy", which reached No. 26 in the US.
-"Dancing Bear" from the group's second album was released as a single in November.
-It peaked at No. 51 in the US.
+"Dancing Bear" from the group's second album was released as a single in November, peaking at No. 51 in the US.
 Neither "Glad to Be Unhappy" nor "Dancing Bear" charted in the UK.